nrwl/nx-console/apps/vscode/src/getting-started/2-run.md

 ## Run

-The _Run_ action allows you to choose an executor command and then opens a form listing out all the options for that builder.
-The frequently used executor commands build, serve, test, e2e and lint also have their own dedicated actions.
+The `Run` action allows you to choose an executor command and then opens a form listing out all the options for that builder.
+The frequently used executor commands `build`, `serve`, `test`, `e2e` and `lint` also have their own dedicated actions.

 ### From the Command Palette